jpoikela/bit-buffer/README.md

 BitEater provides two objects, `BitView` and `BitStream`. `BitView` is a wrapper for ArrayBuffers, similar to JavaScript's [DataView](https://developer.mozilla.org/en-US/docs/JavaScript/Typed_arrays/DataView), but with support for bit-level reads and writes. `BitStream` is a wrapper for a `BitView` used to help maintain your current buffer position, as well as to provide higher-level read / write operations such as for ASCII strings.

 NOTE!
 BitEater is not compatible with BitBuffer: it uses opposite bit ordering.
-Additionally BitEater allows setting endianness.
+Additionally BitEater does not supports floats nor UTF, but instead allows setting endianness.

 ## BitView